 If you do a search on the web for stock market simulators, you will get a laundry list of sites.
 Some are free and others can cost quite a penny.
 I will lay out in this article a couple of key things you should consider when trying to find the best stock simulator money can buy.

 For me, simulating the current day is critical, but the true value of a stock simulator is the ability to go back weeks, months or even years.
-Think about it, your system may work well in a bull market, but may have horrible returns when the market gets a little nasty.
-Remember, it's not just your individual stock out there, one of the major drivers for how your baby will perform is the trend of the overall market.
-If the stock simulator only offers a week or a few months of data, the accuracy of your back testing will only be as good as the type of market trading at that given snapshot.
-Your is simulator should provide fresh data regularly, preferably daily and should have a a minimum of 6 months of data.
+Think about it, your system may work well in a bull market but may have horrible returns when the market gets a little nasty.
+Remember, it’s not just your individual stock out there, one of the major drivers for how your baby will perform is the trend of the overall market.
+If the stock simulator only offers a week or a few months of data, the accuracy of your backtesting will only be as good as the type of market trading at that given snapshot.
+Your is simulator should provide fresh data regularly, preferably daily and should have a minimum of 6 months of data.
 This will allow you the benefit of doing some extensive research prior to placing your money in the market.

 The key thing with any simulation is practicing in an environment that simulates the real trading world as much as possible.
 There are times when you are trading a stock and the tape will speed up dramatically or the entire market will catch a bid and bounce suddenly.
-It's key that your stock simulator provide you with that level of authenticity.
+It’s key that your stock simulator provides you with that level of authenticity.
 The only way you will be able to achieve this same feeling is if the simulator has real-tick data.
 To take this a step further, the tick data should pipe through the application in milliseconds.
 This is the standard for most large brokerage firms.
 When you are talking milliseconds, this is quicker than what the human eye can actually process.
 It may not sound like a lot, but believe me when I tell you the speed of the market can be shocking at times if you are not ready.
-Some simulators will only update their data every 5 or 10 seconds, which doesn't sound that bad, but there are a lot of trades that can execute within that time frame.
-So, while it maybe "free" to use BATS data, there will be a cost down the line when you are faced with trading at true market speed.
+Some simulators will only update their data every 5 or 10 seconds, which doesn’t sound that bad, but there are a lot of trades that can execute within that time frame.
+So, while it may be “free” to use BATS data, there will be a cost down the line when you are faced with trading at true market speed.

 Is the Data Included in the Price

 Data is the key item for any trading simulator.
-Without data you pretty much are looking at a blank screen.
+Without data, you pretty much are looking at a blank screen.
 As you assess the stock simulators available in the market, remember to pay close attention to their data fees.
-It's unfortunate, but most will require you to purchase a data subscription with a third party data provider as the simulator sites often do not provide data directly.
+It’s unfortunate, but most will require you to purchase a data subscription with a third party data provider as the simulator sites often do not provide data directly.
 These costs which are monthly, add up to a pretty penny by the end of the year.
 Make sure you keep a close eye on these hidden fees.

 What Type of Simulation is Provided?

 Simulation can mean a lot of things to a lot of people.
 There are some very basic stock simulators out there that only show the last value of the stock and an option to buy or sell the security.
-There maybe little information provided in the form of technical analysis or a charting engine.
-For me personally, I use technical analysis as my "edge" when analyzing the market.
+There may be little information provided in the form of technical analysis or a charting engine.
+For me personally, I use technical analysis as my “edge” when analyzing the market.
 For most day traders and swing traders, technicals are their source for how to analyze the market.
-So, when assessing a simulator ensure the application provides you with whatever tools you need to gain your "edge".
+So, when assessing a simulator ensure the application provides you with whatever tools you need to gain your “edge”.

 Don’t Over Analyze